 Maui Youth & Family Services

 “I spent my childhood in Oregon, in a very abusive home.
 People reported it to CPS, but no one would ever do anything.
-My mom brought us here to Hawaii for a guy she was dating.
+My mom brought us to Hawaii when she moved here for a guy she was dating.
 I was 12 at that time.
 After a couple of years, things got really bad with my mom, I got in contact with my dad, who I hadn’t had contact with for 14 years.
 He was in Atlanta, and I begged him to let me and my brother come live with him because things were so bad with mom.
 After two weeks of talking to him we moved there.
 We really didn’t know him, but we were desperate to get out of there.
 A few months after we arrived, he sexually assaulted me.
 When I told my step mother the next day, she didn’t believe me.
 She told me that it’s not true, I must have been hallucinating, because that would never happen.
 She said I must be crazy for thinking that.
 So I kept my mouth shut, and I kept my distance from him too.
 For over a year after that I was in and out of institutions, because I had tried to kill myself.
 After a year and a half in Atlanta I moved to live with my sister in Oregon.
 At this point, I was supposed to live with my dad, as my mom had given up her rights to custody for us to him.
 But he was going to try to put me in foster care to shut me up about what he did to me.

 “My mom was still living on Maui with her drug dealer boyfriend, and my little sisters.
 I went back to Maui to stay with her.
 We got in a big fight, and I tried to commit suicide again.
-I was sent to O’ahu for treatment, then put in foster care on Maui.
+I was sent to Oahu for treatment, then put in foster care on Maui.
 I stayed with several different families.
 With those families I had to deal with a lot and I really didn’t get the help I needed at that time.

 “The homes that I was put into, they were families, but they weren’t the best, or safest places, and often the foster kids were treated differently.
 In one home, the mom would let her kids beat up on the younger ones, and we foster kids would only get to eat the expired foods.
 One time, they forgot about me when I was in the County Fair parade for ROTC, and I had to walk home.
 These foster homes weren’t healthy homes.